BNP Paribas says Poland job cuts could reach 1,800

 “The limit was set during the discussions.
 The plan runs over two years and it’s absolutely not certain to reach 1,800.
 It’s a maximum,” the spokesman said, confirming a report in French newspaper Les Echos.

-BNP Paribas bought Bank BGZ from Rabobank RABN.UL last year for 4.5 billion zlotys ($1.19 billion) as part of a plan to expand in higher-growth markets.
+BNP Paribas bought Bank BGZ from Rabobank last year for 4.5 billion zlotys ($1.19 billion) as part of a plan to expand in higher-growth markets. ($1 = 3.7758 zlotys) (Reporting by Leigh Thomas; Editing by James Regan)